Food Price Outlook, 2025

 Consumer Price Index for Food (not seasonally adjusted)

-The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.4 percent from January 2025 to February 2025 and was up 2.8 percent from February 2024.
-The CPI for all food increased 0.2 percent from January 2025 to February 2025, and food prices were 2.6 percent higher than in February 2024.
+The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.2 percent from April 2025 to May 2025 and was up 2.4 percent from May 2024.

 The level of food price inflation varies depending on whether the food was purchased for consumption at home or away from home:

-• The food-away-from-home (restaurant purchases) CPI increased 0.4 percent in February 2025 and was 3.7 percent higher than February 2024.
+- The food-away-from-home (restaurant and other foodservice purchases) CPI increased 0.3 percent from April 2025 to May 2025 and was 3.8 percent higher than in May 2024.

 The Food Price Outlook tracks and forecasts the annual percentage change in food prices by averaging observed and forecast prices for all months in the current year, compared to all months in the previous year.
 The Food Price Outlook does not forecast the 12-month year-over-year change from the month of the forecast.
 The Food Price Outlook forecasting methods are based entirely on statistical models that are fitted to recent trends in the data.
 These methods provide prediction intervals that narrow over the forecast period as more data become available and the degree of uncertainty declines.
 Discussions of price changes focus on the midpoint of these forecast intervals (titled “Mid” in the Food Price Outlook data files) and use the lower and upper bounds of a 95-percent prediction interval—based on past data, the annual level of inflation is expected to fall in this interval 19 out of 20 times—to reflect the level of uncertainty (titled “Lower” and “Upper” in the workbooks, respectively).
 For a summary of forecasting methods used in the Food Price Outlook, see the article ERS Refines Forecasting Methods in Food Price Outlook.